yilmazderin/StockPredictor/README.md

 To install all dependencies at once:

-**pip install numpy pandas yfinance matplotlib pandas_datareader scikit-learn keras**
+**pip install numpy pandas yfinance matplotlib pandas_datareader scikit-learn keras streamlit tensorflow**

 ## Usage
 1. Copy the repository to your local machine.
 2. Open the app.py file.
+3. Install all dependencies
+4. Enter "streamlit run app.py"
+5. Wait for the web app to compile.
-3. Enter a stock ticker name.
+6. Enter a stock ticker name.
-4. View the stock's historical data along with the predicted values on the displayed charts.
+7. View the stock's historical data along with the predicted values on the displayed charts.
-5. Experiment with different stock tickers to see varied predictions.
+8. Experiment with different stock tickers to see varied predictions.

 ## Challenges Faced